SafeerAbbas624/lead_generation_software/README.md

-# lead_generation_software
+# LeadGenPro   OR   lead_generation_software

 ## Introduction

+Getting data which can impact on your bussiness without any effort is very hard to find. here comes our Lead Gen software.
+Lead generation is the lifeblood of any business.
+With the digital landscape constantly evolving, businesses must adapt their lead-generation strategies to keep pace with trends, consumer behavior, and technology.
+Lead Generation Software OR LeadGenPro is the right tool to get data without any effort.
+- **You just give a keyword and it will give you potential bussiness contact information in csv file.
+Its this simple, can't beleive.**
-This Python-based lead generation software (v1.2) is designed to automate the process of finding potential leads by crawling websites using the Bing Search API and extracting contact information.
-It features a user-friendly GUI built with Tkinter for efficient interaction.
+- **This Python-based lead generation software (v1.2) is designed to automate the process of finding potential leads by crawling websites using the Bing Search API and extracting contact information.**
+- **It gets url list first then goes to every url in the list and extract contact information. like Company name, Phone, Email, Address etc.**
+- **It features a user-friendly GUI built with Tkinter for efficient interaction.**

+## Key Features

+- <b>Keyword Targeting:</b> Specify relevant keywords and software will show urls against those keywords.
+- <b>Filter Negative Words:</b> Exclude irrelevant websites using negative keywords.
+- <b>Bing Search Integration:</b> Leverage the Bing Search API for efficient crawling.
+Note that Google API doesnt work good as Bing API.
+- <b>Pagination:</b> Navigate through large result sets effortlessly.
+It shows 50 urls per page and designed to get 200 urls max.
+If the search button is pressed again it will give next 200 results.
+- <b>Progress Bar:</b> Monitor the crawling progress in real time.
+It shows progress in terminal also when running.
+- <b>CSV Export:</b> Export extracted contact data in a structured CSV format.
+- <b>Error Handling:</b> Gracefully handle potential errors during crawling and data extraction.

 ## Images:
 ![Lead Generation Software](https://github.com/SafeerAbbas624/lead_generation_software/blob/main/Screenshot1.JPG)